boonebgorges/bp-groupblog/readme.txt

 The BuddyPress Groupblog plugin extends the group functionality by enabling each group to have a single blog associated with it.
 Group members are automatically added to the blog and will have blog roles as set by the groupblog admin settings.

+**NOTE:**
+At the moment we are having issues with WP multisites that use a subdomain setup.
+For now WP with subdomains is unsupported, subdirectories work fine however.

 **Features:**

 * P2 integration and frontend posting.